JazzBrown1/jazzy-utility/README.md

 asyncForEach(actions, (action, index, next) => {
   performAction(action, (result) => {
     if (result) next();
-    else console.log('Failed at action ' + action + ' and aborted); // Will not continue if next is not called });
+    else console.log('Failed at action ' + action + ' and aborted'); // Will not continue if next is not called });
 }, () => {
   console.log('Job Complete');